electricbolt/bindkit/README.md

 ### Adding BindKit to your app (Cocoapods integration)

 - If you have not already created a Podfile for your application, create one now: `pod init`
-- Add the following into your pod file: `pod 'BindKit'`
+- Add the following into your Podfile: `pod 'BindKit'`
 - Save the file and run: `pod install`

 ### Building